Our Team

 Kaitlyn Pieper, Executive Director

 Kaitlyn Pieper is the Executive Director of the Utah Center for Legal Inclusion.
 Kaitlyn came to UCLI after spending time at the Salt Lake Chamber as the Director of Community Policy, where she led out on housing affordability efforts, supported rural engagement initiatives, and strengthened community partnerships.
 At the onset of the pandemic, she led Hope Corps’ vanguard program as the liaison for minority and women-owned businesses.
-She is currently a Research Associate with Utah Women & Leadership Project.
-In previous positions, Kaitlyn has worked in translation services – both as an interpreter in the local community and as a translation manager, where she traveled globally to deliver training.
+She has been a Research Associate with Utah Women & Leadership Project.
+In previous positions, Kaitlyn worked in translation services – both as an interpreter in the local community and as a translation manager, where she traveled globally to deliver training.
 She has also regularly taught university courses on world literature.
-Kaitlyn earned her masters degree from SOAS, University of London.
-She speaks five languages and enjoys people, saunas, and cycling.
+Kaitlyn earned a master’s degree from SOAS, University of London.
+She speaks multiple languages and enjoys people, travel, and hot springs.

 Emily Zárate, Administrative Coordinator